sanderheilbron/seo-peek/README.md

 # SEO Peek
-A browser extension for Chrome &amp; Safari
+A browser extension for Chrome

-Get a quick peek into on-page SEO factors of the page you visit in the browser.
-No need to inspect the HTML of the page.
-Just one click to see the availability and values of the most relevant content elements and robot directives.
+Just one click to get a quick peek into on-page SEO factors of the web page you visit in the browser.

+## Checking the DOM
+SEO Peek is a Chrome extension that checks the Document Object Model (DOM) of a page.
+There is no need to view the HTML source (View Source for SEO is dead) or inspect the DOM in the elements tab of Chrome DevTools.

+SEO Peek checks the most relevant content elements and robot directives inside the DOM of both traditional server-side generated pages and client-side rendered pages like Single Page Applications (SPA).

-## Usage
+## Server response
+Besides a check of HTML elements the extension also sends a request to the server to check the HTTP Status and several HTTP Response Headers like the HTTP Canonical header, X-Robots-Tag header and Vary header.

+The HTTP Status contains an additional remark when the server supports HTTP/2.

+## Link elements and headers
+For all link elements and link headers the extension checks if the URL of a link element or link header refers to the URL of the current page (self-referential).

+The HTTP status for the canonical URL is also being checked.
+When the response contains a redirect the extension detects the redirect and shows the response URL and its HTTP status.

+## What is being checked?
-The extension gives you insight into several relevant content elements and robot directives.
+The extension gives you insights into several relevant content elements and robot directives.

 ### Content elements
 * Page title